About Global VPN Settings

 Select the Remove VPN routes when the tunnel for a BOVPN virtual interface is down check box if you want to automatically remove static routes for the BOVPN virtual interface from the routing table when the BOVPN virtual interface is down.
 If the destination IP address of a packet does not match any routes in the routing table, the Firebox sends it through the default route, which could be an unencrypted connection.
 If you select this check box, you must do one of two things to make sure that the VPN routes for a BOVPN virtual interface are added to the routes table when the tunnel is available.
 You can either enable policy-based routing for the BOVPN virtual interface, or, in the BOVPN virtual interface settings, select the Start Phase 1 tunnel when it is inactive check box.
 This is selected by default when you configure the BOVPN virtual interface.

 Clear the Remove VPN routes when the tunnel for a BOVPN virtual interface is down check box if you want to keep the route in the routing table when the BOVPN virtual interface is down.
 This is the default setting.
-When a BOVPN virtual interface is down, the metric for the routes that use it are automatically changed to a large number, so that they are lower priority than other routes.
+When a BOVPN virtual interface is down, the distance (metric) for the routes that use it are automatically changed to a large number, so that they are lower priority than other routes.
 Because the route remains in the routing table, packets that match this route are not sent through the default route when the BOVPN virtual interface is down.

 Regardless of this setting, if there is an alternate route for a packet to take, the Firebox sends the packet through the alternate route, when the BOVPN virtual interface is down, rather than the default route.